How to Dispose of Chemotherapy Waste

 At its simplest definition, chemotherapy drugs that are listed as hazardous waste chemotherapy drugs must be segregated, managed, and transported as hazardous waste rather than “just” medical waste.

-However, if the container is deemed “RCRA empty” - meaning only trace amounts of the chemotherapy drug are found on waste items such as draping or gloves and tubing – these items can be treated at a medical waste incinerator.
+However, if the container is deemed “RCRA empty” - meaning only trace amounts (less than 3% residual) of the chemotherapy drug are found on waste items such as draping or gloves and tubing – these items can be disposed of in a "non-hazardous" yellow trace chemotherapy container.

 Terminology is important in chemotherapy waste segregation processes, as terminology has changed over the years.
 Today, trace chemotherapy waste is termed “RCRA empty” if, after the contents of the bag have been emptied through various methods (infusion, pouring, or pumping), the container or bag holds less than 3% total volume.
 At that point, it’s deemed “empty,” and is therefore exempt from hazardous waste regulations.
 Such regulations have been around for a while, per the EPAs Introduction to Containers training document (40 CFR Parts; §261.7).